enebular/enebular-runtime-agent/README.md

 - **AWS IoT** - For use with AWS IoT
 - **Local** - For use together other local programs
-    - This is used together with the [enebular-agent Mbed Cloud Connector](https://github.com/enebular/enebular-runtime-agent-mbed-cloud-connector) for Mbed Cloud support
+    - This is used together with the [enebular-agent Mbed Cloud Connector](https://github.com/enebular/enebular-runtime-agent-mbed-cloud-connector) when using enebular-agent with Mbed Cloud

 ## Installation